mcnole25/mcnole25.github.io/README.md

 Created in January 2024.
 It has been revamped multiple times.
 The "2.0" version of the site was created in July 2025.

 All tools & information are subject to change, but I plan to leave the site alone for now to focus on other life things.
+Final update 4 Apr 2026.